Glossary of Names and Terms Found in

 Gaul – a large region that the ancient Romans ruled for 600 years (in Latin, Gallia), now divided among the nations of France, Belgium, Luxembourg and Germany

-garum – a fermented fish sauce used as a condiment in the ancient world; a popular version of it was produced and bottled in the Campanian city of Pompeii; the family that produced it became extremely wealthy before the eruption of Mount Vesuvius in 79 AD
+garum – a fermented fish sauce used as a condiment in the ancient world; a popular version of it was produced and bottled in the Campanian city of Pompeii; the family that produced it became extremely wealthy before the eruption of Mount Vesuvius in AD 79

 Hatzidakis – a family surname of Cretan origin that was common in ancient times and still is today; pronounced with four clear syllables: hot-zi-dak-is